-- 1. Release seat latch and lift up on the rear of the seat. - 2.
-Pull the seat back and free of the tabs. - 3.
-Remove the primary air filter box. - 4.
-Remove the yellow pre-cleaner foam boot, held in place by a gray collar, from the air box.
-Do not remove the collar. - 5.
-Carefully wash the yellow foam boot in soapy water and dry it. - 6.
-Oil the foam boot with engine injection oil (1 to 2 teaspoons).
-Squeeze out the excess into an absorbant cloth. - 7.
-Reinstall the yellow foam boot onto the air filter box. - 8.
-Reinstall the primary air filter box removed in step 2.
+- 1.Release seat latch and lift up on the rear of the seat and remove seat. - 2.Remove the primary air filter box. - 3.Remove the yellow pre-cleaner foam boot, held in place by a gray collar, from the air box. - 4.Carefully wash the yellow foam boot in soapy water and dry it. - 5.Oil the foam boot with engine injection oil (1 to 2 teaspoons).
+Squeeze out the excess into an absorbant cloth. - 6.Reinstall the yellow foam boot and gray collar onto the air filter box. - 7.Reinstall the primary air filter box removed in step 2.
 NOTE: There will be some resistance.
 Be sure the black rubber sealing ring is securely positioned over the main filter neck.